 We are a late clinical-stage biopharmaceutical development company with a strategic focus on oncology.
-Our current development and commercialization pipeline consists of two clinical-stage therapeutic candidates - motixafortide (BL-8040), a novel peptide for the treatment of stem-cell mobilization, solid tumors and AML, and AGI-134, an immuno-oncology agent in development for solid tumors.
+Our current development and commercialization pipeline consists of two clinical-stage therapeutic candidates - motixafortide (BL-8040), a novel peptide for the treatment of stem-cell mobilization, solid tumors, acute myeloid leukemia, or AML, and, and AGI-134, an immuno-oncology agent in development for solid tumors.
 In addition, we have an off-strategy, legacy therapeutic product called BL-5010 for the treatment of skin lesions.
 We have generated our pipeline by systematically identifying, rigorously validating and in-licensing therapeutic candidates that we believe exhibit a high probability of therapeutic and commercial success.
-To date, except for BL-5010, none of our therapeutic candidates have been approved for marketing or sold commercially.
-Our strategy includes commercializing our therapeutic candidates through out-licensing arrangements with biotechnology and pharmaceutical companies and evaluating, on a case-by-case basis, the commercialization of our therapeutic candidates independently.
+To date, except for BL-5010, none of our therapeutic candidates throughout- licensing arrangements with biotechnology and pharmaceutical companies and evaluating, on a case-by-case basis, the commercialization of our therapeutic candidates independently.